capralifecycle/liflig-http4k-setup/README.md

 # liflig-http4k-setup

 Default setup for Liflig projects using http4k.

-Encapsulates the basic API setup for services so that they handle requests similarly.
-It contains default core filters to be used in all Tomra API-components that provide the following functionality:
+Encapsulates the basic API setup for Liflig services that removes complexity that is a common cause of errors.
+It also facilitates handling requests similarly by providing default core filters that gives the following functionality:

 - Log in json-format containing metadata about request.
 E.g. log id, request chain id, user info,